-In compliance with Georgia Law, this school will conduct, during morning homeroom, or first period a brief period of quiet reflection and will afford each student the opportunity to recite the Pledge of Allegiance to the American Flag.
+In compliance with Georgia Law, this school will conduct, during homeroom, a brief period of quiet reflection and will afford each student the opportunity to recite the Pledge of Allegiance to the American Flag.
 The period of quiet reflection will not last for more than 60 seconds.
 This moment of quiet reflection is not intended to be a religious service or exercise but is an opportunity for a moment of silent reflection on the anticipated activities of the day.

-PARENT INVOLVEMENT
+PARENT ENGAGEMENT

-Parental involvement is strongly encouraged at WHES.
-There are many opportunities for parents to become an active part of their child's education program including the WHES School Governance Team.

-We also have a parent volunteer program for parents to help with various activities such as field day, orientation, to help teachers, etc. Please call the school if you would like to become a parent volunteer.
-A copy of our WHES Parental Involvement Plan is available upon request at our Parent Resource Center (located in the main lobby during normal school hours or on our website at www.haralson.k12.ga.us.)
+Parental involvement is strongly encouraged at HCMS.
+There are many opportunities for parents to become an active part of their child's educational program including The HCMS School Governance Team (SGT).
+Additional engagement opportunities include working with our athletic teams, academic teams, and band boosters.
+Parents may also volunteer to help with various activities such as field day, orientation, to help teachers, etc. Please call the school if you would like to become a parent volunteer.
+A copy of our HCMS Parental Engagement Plan is available upon request at our Parent Resource Center (located in the Counselor's office 8:00 a.m. - 4:00 p.m.) or on our website at www.haralson.k12.ga.us.
+There is a parent resource center available in the counselor's office Tuesday-Friday from 8:30-4:00.